12 Things You Need to Know About Your Nest Thermostat

 • Locate the Settings icon.

-• Once your Nest scans available networks, select your Wi-Fi and, if necessary, enter your password.
+• After your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 • Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.